-Interest income on financial assets measured at amortized cost
+Interest income on financial assets measured at amortized cost.

 Interest is recognized on a time-proportionate basis using the effective interest rate method.
-Interest income from financial assets measured at amortized cost includes interest from deposits in bank and other investment.
+Interest income from financial assets measured at amortized cost includes interest from deposits in bank and other investments.

-Trust fees and others
+Trust fees and other expenses